noweverywhere/formtastic-bootstrap/README.md

 Add the following line to your Formtastic initialization file:

     # config/initializers/formtastic.rb
-    Formtastic::Helpers::FormHelper.builder = FormtasticBootstrap::FormBuilder
+    Formtastic::Helpers::FormHelper.builder = FormtasticRebootstrap::FormBuilder

 Add the following line to the top of your <tt>application.css</tt> file:

     # app/assets/stylesheets/application.css
-    *= require formtastic-bootstrap
+    *= require formtastic_rebootstrap

 Make sure you've already downloaded and installed Formtastic!
-Do *not* however require formtastic in your `application.css` file or you will have many bootstrap/formtastic-bootstrap styles overwritten.
+Do *not* however require formtastic in your `application.css` file or you will have many bootstrap/formtastic_rebootstrap styles overwritten.

 ## Formtastic vs. Formtastic Bootstrap